Leea Burgundy (Leea coccinea) Indoor Care and Common Problems with Remedies

 Leea Burgundy yellowing and dropping leaves is caused by three possible reasons.
 One possible cause of yellowing and dropping leaves is incorrect watering; either overwatering or underwatering.

+Water the plant liberally to maintain the soil consistently moist during the growing season.
 Cut down on watering in the cold season to maintain the soil slightly moist but never allow the soil to dry out completely.
+Learn more on how to water houseplants the right way.

-The second possible cause of yellowing and dropping leaves in Leea Burgundy is cold draughts like windy doors and windows, cold air from air conditioning units among others.
+The second possible cause of yellowing and dropping leaves in Leea Burgundy is cold drafts like windy doors and windows, cold air from air conditioning units among others.
+Keep the plant away from cold drafts to maintain an average warmth of 18-290C.
+Check out this guide on understanding temperature for houseplants.

 The third possible cause of yellowing and dropping leaves in Leea Burgundy is sudden change in the growing conditions.
+Avoid moving the plant suddenly before acclimating it to the new growing conditions.

 Loss of leaf color

-Too little light will cause the plant to loss the beautiful leaf color.
+Leea Burgundy loss of leaf color is due to too little light.
 Move the plant to a brighter spot where it will receive bright light to light shade away from direct sunlight or instal a grow light where natural light is inadequate.
+Check out this guide on understanding light for houseplants.

 Stunted growth

+Stunted growth in Leea Burgundy is due to two possible reasons.
+One possible reason for stunted growth is inadequate feeding (underfeeding).
 Feed the plant every 3-4 weeks during the growing season with a balanced, water-soluble fertilizer but do not feed during the cold season.

-Position the plant in a brighter spot where it will receive bright light to light shade but away from direct sunlight or instal a grow light where natural light is inadequate.
+The second possible reason for stunted growth in Leea Burgundy is too little light.
+Position the plant in a brighter spot where it will receive bright light to light shade or instal a grow light where natural light is inadequate.

 Yellow and dark leaf spots